 Tech leads Wall Street rally, S&P and Nasdaq hit new highs

-U.S. stocks opened slightly higher on Wednesday, with help from technology stocks, but trade was in focus as investors awaited progress on trade talks between the United States and Canada and eyed next week's deadline for consultations on fresh China-U.S. tariffs.

-REUTERS: The S&P 500 and the Nasdaq hit record highs for the fourth straight session on Wednesday in a rally led by technology companies as investor sentiment was stoked by optimism over ongoing trade negotiations.
+NEW YORK: The S&P 500 and the Nasdaq hit record highs for the fourth straight session on Wednesday (Aug 29) in a rally led by technology companies as investor sentiment was stoked by optimism over ongoing trade negotiations.

 Canada appeared to be taking a more conciliatory approach toward its ongoing talks with the United States to salvage the trilateral North American Free Trade Agreement (NAFTA), days after Washington struck a deal with Mexico.